Solving Tips

 Swordfish requires three rows corresponding to three columns (or three columns corresponding to three rows):

-• If a candidate in three rows involves only two columns, it's an incomplete pattern and cannot use Swordfish
+• If the candidate in three rows only involves two columns, it's an incomplete pattern and cannot use Swordfish

-• If a candidate in three rows involves four columns, it also cannot form a Swordfish
+• If the candidate in three rows involves four columns, it also cannot form a Swordfish

 Two Forms of Swordfish

-Like X-Wing, Swordfish also has two symmetrical forms:
+Similar to X-Wing, Swordfish also has two symmetric forms:

-This is the case shown in the example above:
+This is the situation in the example above:

 • Observation target: Three rows